davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 *******************************************************************************
 ### Tips:
 Use and modify "check_loader_patches.py" to check the patches fed during training.
+"Organize_folder_structure.py" solves dimensionality conflicts if the label has different size and resolution of the image.
+Check on 3DSlicer or ITKSnap if your data are correctly centered-overlaid.
-The "networks.py" calls the nn-Unet, which adapts itself to the input data (resolution and patches size) Is it possible to add other networks, but for segmentation the U-net architecture is the state of the art.
+The "networks.py" calls the nn-Unet, which adapts itself to the input data (resolution and patches size).
+The script also saves the graph of you network, so you can visualize it.
+Is it possible to add other networks, but for segmentation the U-net architecture is the state of the art.